01-edu/public/subjects/onlya.en.md

 ### Instructions

-Write a program that displays a 'a' character on the standard output.
+Write a program that displays a `a` character on the standard output. (and nothing else)